LincaMarius/ISAP-1_Instruction_Set/README.md

 *If we implement the Control Block using Combinational Logic we will use these equations.*

-## JC instruction – Jump if Carry
+## JC Instruction – Jump if Carry flag is set
 Binary form:  1010 nnnn \
 Operation:  C = 1 ?
 PC <- nnnn : PC <- PC+1 \
 Example: JC 8h

-The program jumps to Address n if the Carry flag is set, otherwise it continues with the next instruction
+The program jumps to Address n if the Carry flag is set, otherwise it continues with the next instruction.

 The timing diagram for the JC instruction is as follows: